r-oung/dancebots-python/README.md

 |     1     | 3367 - 5805 | 0.420875 - 0.725625 |
 |     0     |      < 3367 |          < 0.420875 |

 where 1 tick represents one period of the microcontroller's clock, which in this case is 1/(8 MHz).
-Note that there is a built-in watchdog timer that needs to be kicked every < 500 msec, otherwise the motors will automatically turn off.
+Note that there is a built-in watchdog timer that needs to be kicked every < 500 milliseconds, otherwise the motors will automatically turn off.

 The following bit representation is used in this package:
 | TYPE      | Interval (msec) |